mgalbert/splunk_search_history_kvstore/README.md

 ```

-## Validate that the SearchHistory Kvstore was restored properly for the user through calling the REST API and/or also logging into Splunk as the user to test with, navigate to "Search & Reporting" and selecting "Search History"
+## Validate that the SearchHistory KV Store was restored properly for the user through calling the REST API and/or also logging into Splunk as the user to test with, navigate to "Search & Reporting" and selecting "Search History"
 ```
 curl -k -u admin https://localhost:8089/servicesNS/<user>/system/storage/collections/data/SearchHistory
 ```

-## NOTE: There are default limits in kvstore that you need to account for if you're files are large!
+## NOTE: There are default limits in KV Store that you need to account for if you're files are large!
 If you run into problems, review your splunkd.log and/or the KV Store dashboards within the MC (Search --> KV Store)
 ```
 # /opt/splunk/bin/splunk btool limits list --debug kvstore
 /opt/splunk/etc/system/default/limits.conf           [kvstore]